nomikem/cyberfest/CyberFest2025/OSINT/Solutions.md

 ## 06 Big Beautiful Transit

 Find the pedestrian counting system in the city of Melbourne.
 Locate the sensor for the Southern Cross Station.
-The data is available on the [City of Melbourne - Pedestrian Counting System](https://www.pedestrian.melbourne.vic.gov.au/#date=09-05-2025&sensor=Col700_T&time=14) website.
-The exact number of pedestrians that walked through Southern Cross Station at 4am, on Friday, the 28th of February is 14.
+The data is available on the [City of Melbourne - Pedestrian Counting System](https://www.pedestrian.melbourne.vic.gov.au/#date=06-01-2020&sensor=Col700_T&time=5) website.
+The exact number of pedestrians that walked through Southern Cross Station at 5am, on Monday, the 6th of January 2020 is 58.

-* `UMC{14}`
+* `UMC{58}`

 ## 07 Where in the world?

 Reverse image search the image.
 The result varies between engines I had the hardest time finding it on Google, Yandex, Bing and TinyEye.
 If you ask an AI if the image if real or fake they all indicated possible generated content.
 The image is created and can be found on [Probabletrain](https://maps.probabletrain.com/#/stl) [3D rendered city image](https://maps.probabletrain.com/images/STL/30.jpg)

 * `UMC{fake}`
+* `UMC{City Map Generator}`
+* `UMC{Probabletrain}`

 ## 08 COVID in transit